Frequently asked questions

 Is the program evidence-based?
 What psychological theories underpin it?

 Yes.
-Sparky and Shady draws on evidence-based psychological frameworks including Cognitive Behaviour Therapy (CBT), Mindfulness-Based CBT, Polyvagal Theory, and Attachment Theory.
+Sparky and Shady draws on evidence-based psychological frameworks including Cognitive Behaviour Therapy (CBT), Mindfulness-Based CBT, Neurobiology, and Attachment Theory.
 The program aligns with many concepts from humanistic psychology and positive psychology.
 These are presented through simple metaphors children can understand — helping them recognise emotions, self-regulate, and build resilience.

 Can I use Sparky and Shady in both early learning centres and schools?